ajaystar8/ajaystar8.github.io/_pages/about.md

 ### Website is under construction ⚒️

-I'm a final year B.Tech.
+I am a final year B.Tech.
 CSE student at Manipal Institute of Technology, Manipal with a specialisation in Computational Intelligence.

 Currently, I am fortunate to be conducting my Bachelor's thesis at the School of Medical Science and Technology Lab (SMST) at Indian Institute of Technology, Kharagpur under the guidance of [Prof. Subhamoy Mandal](https://www.iitkgp.acin/department/MM/faculty/mm-smandal).
 Here, I have been working in the area of semantic image segmentation.